-- When you navigate to a set list or a smart list, you will see a button to view it with the default (last-used) layout, plus a button to access more layouts for different performance or rehearsal situations.
+- If you navigate to a set list or a smart list through the Repertoire menu, you will see a button to view it with your default (last-used) layout, plus a button showing the current layout name that you can click to see more layout options.
 You can explore the standard layouts, or create your own layouts if needed.
 Clicking either the View button or a different layout's name will open the set list or smart list in the selected layout.

 - Layouts can include a song list, buttons and fields for the selected song, or both.
 If the layout includes a song list, you can tap a song in the list to select that song.
 You can also swipe horizontally anywhere outside of the list to select the next or previous song in the set list.

 - If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a set list, the layout will automatically change to the last layout used in that window size and orientation.

 - To quickly add a new song to your set list during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
 The song will appear in your set list after the previously selected song.
 It will be added permanently to your set list if Settings > General Settings > Save Quick Added Songs is turned on.

 - While viewing a set list or smart list, your device will not auto-lock (go to sleep).